Coronavirus: Woman tests positive for a second time in Japan

 The decision by Saudi Arabia to suspend arrivals by foreigners for the Umrah pilgrimage and tourists from some two dozen countries where the coronavirus has spread comes ahead of the holy fasting of Ramadan, which begins in late April this year, when visits by Muslims to the kingdom accelerate.

-French president, Emmanuel Macron, warned on Tuesday an epidemic "is on the way”.
+French president, Emmanuel Macron, warned on Tuesday an epidemic that is “on the way”.
 There are now 18 confirmed cases of coronavirus in France and two people have died.

 China’s health authority has reported another drop in the number of new infections, with 433 new confirmed cases and 29 deaths.